Reinforcement Learning for Distributed Transient Frequency Control with Stability and Safety Guarantees: Case Study

-\emph{Simulation Results.} Fig.~\ref{fig:sim} illustrates the performance of the proposed RL-based method, the RL-based method in~\cite{WC-YJ-BZ:22}, and the method in~\cite{YZ-JC:19-auto} with the same randomly generated initial states.
+We fist consider the case that we know exactly which bus encounters the sudden change on power injection in the training process.
+Fig.~\ref{fig:loss} compares the training loss curves of the RL-based method in~\cite{WC-YJ-BZ:22} and the RLb method.
+Fig.~\ref{fig:sim} illustrates the performance of the RLb method, the RL-based method in~\cite{WC-YJ-BZ:22}, and the method in~\cite{YZ-JC:19-auto} with the same randomly generated initial states.
 Table~\ref{tab:simu-comparison} summarizes the comparison results.
-The approach proposed here guarantees both asymptotic stability and transient safety, while significantly reducing the cost.
+The RLb method guarantees both asymptotic stability and transient safety, while significantly reducing the cost compared to the method in~\cite{YZ-JC:19-auto}.
+The RLb method also achieves faster convergence and smaller transient fluctuations.
+Note that the RLb method leads to a greater cost compared to the one in~\cite{WC-YJ-BZ:22}, which is reasonable since it uses a greater control effort to guarantee the frequency safety during the transient, cf. Fig.~\ref{fig:sim}.
 Fig.~\ref{fig:budgets} shows the dynamic budget allocation under the proposed assignment mechanism, validating that the budget for each bus vanishes when its frequency converges while keeping the summation of all the budgets equal to zero.
 In this way, more nodes can contribute to the transient frequency regulation while cooperatively minimizing the cost.

+We next test the case when there is only partial information about the sudden change on power injection.
+In the training process, we assume that any of the buses 32, 33, 35 and 38 may encounter a sudden change on power injection.
+Fig.~\ref{fig:sim-add} illustrates the performance of the RLb method in this case under the same initial states as in Fig.~\ref{fig:sim}.
+Table~\ref{tab:simu-comparison} reports the cost, showing that the RLb method remains effective even without exact information about the sudden change on power injection.

-The proposed method also achieves faster convergence and smaller transient fluctuations.
-Fig.~\ref{fig:sim-robust} compares the performance of the proposed method with and without Lipschitz regularization in the presence of frequency measurement noise.
+Finally, Fig.~\ref{fig:sim-robust} compares the performance of the RLb method with and without Lipschitz regularization in the presence of frequency measurement noise.
 In both cases the frequency nadir slightly violates the safety bound due to the noisy input to controllers.
 However, the Lipschitz regularization helps enhance system robustness by reducing the fluctuations in state and control.